 Phin is a globally connected entrepreneurship evangelist, driven by how entrepreneurship can be used as a force for good and an economic growth engine.
 He is founder & Chairman of GSP (Global Symbiotic Partnerships) a venture firm that creates strategic partnerships with various stakeholders across all sectors.
 His commitment to helping entrepreneurs was recognised by the Centre for Entrepreneurs by being listed on The Maserati 100, the annual list which recognises entrepreneurs who are generously giving their time and resources to support the next general of young entrepreneurs.
 Phin is a Centre for Entrepreneurs Fellow.

 Steve is President of SRI International, one of the world’s leading independent & organizations.
 SRI’s innovations - from Siri, to the computer mouse, natural language recognition, HDTV, ultrasound, and cures for infectious diseases- have led to many new ventures and industries.
 At SRI, Steve leads teams involved with breakthrough technologies and product development, new business/venture formation, and design of entrepreneurial ecosystems.
 Previously, Steve held executive management positions with Applied Materials, Octel Communications, esumix and Laszlo Systems, and was a VC with Earlybird Ventures.
 Steve teaches courses in entrepreneurship in developing economies as a lecturer at the Stanford Graduate School of Business.

-Ben has 25 years+ experience working with Europe's leading technology entrepreneurs and their investors.
-Involved in 120+ tech company exits, fund raising and investments as an investment banker, seed investor and VC.
+Two decades+ experience working with Europe's leading technology entrepreneurs and their investors.
+Involved in 120+ tech company exits, fund raisings and investments as an adviser, seed investor and VC.
 Currently Partner at Draper Esprit, one of the largest and most active VC firms in Europe, helping entrepreneurs build ground-breaking technology companies with portfolio companies such as TrustPilot, Transferwise, Verve, Premfina, Graze and Lyst.